New York

 In conclusion, the popularity of the New York Marathon stems from its rich history, challenging course, and vibrant atmosphere.
 As the race continues to grow in stature, it will undoubtedly attract more runners from all corners of the globe, cementing its position as one of the world’s most sought-after marathons.

-See also Is New York A Stop And Identify State
+See also How Far Is Cooperstown From New York City

 A Brief History of the New York Marathon